eccenca/silk-plugin-template/README.md

 # silk-plugin-template
-A template for silk plugins.
+A template for silk plugins containing multiple stump classes for different plugin purposes.